DavidAlexanderMoe/Sentiment-Analysis-and-Web-Scraping/README.md

 # Sentiment Analysis on Amazon product reviews
-This repo contains an in-depth Sentiment analysis on Amazon product reviews with full explanation of the code.
+This repo contains an in-depth Sentiment analysis on Amazon product reviews with full code explanation.
 Multi-classification task using NLP (with nltk, TextBlob, VADER) along with various Machine Learning and Deep Learning models (RoBERTa).
 Offers also an Amazon ASIN-based review scraper module.

 ### Project contents:
 - An Amazon review scraper based on the ASIN given in input;